+Agitation is a critical part of processing and should be chosen appropriately.
 When choosing a type of agitation, you should consider the result you are trying to achieve.
 There are multiple types of agitation that produce different results, which include mixing, moving and shearing.

 Based on the desired result, that will determine the type of agitation you will need on your tank.

 Below are the following results that you should consider to determine your agitation needs:

 - Do you want to mix your product?

 - High viscosity mixing: Products of higher viscosity will require a heavier and slower agitator.
 Often times with higher viscosity products, it will require a sweeping or scraping type agitation.